Compact disc manufacturing: Photoresist mastering

-It is then polished with lubrication and wiped down.
+It is then polished with lubricant and wiped down.

 Non-photoresist or dye-polymer mastering

 When a laser is used to record on the dye-polymer used in non-photoresist (NPR) mastering, the dye-polymer absorbs laser energy focused in a precise spot; this vapourises and forms a pit in the surface of the dye-polymer.
 This pit can be scanned by a red laser beam that follows the cutting beam, and the quality of the recording can be directly and immediately assessed; for instance, audio signals being recorded can also be played straight from the glass master in real time.
 The pit geometry and quality of the playback can all be adjusted while the CD is being mastered, as the blue writing laser and the red read laser are typically connected via a feedback system to optimise the recording.
 This allows the dye-polymer LBR to produce very consistent pits even if there are variations in the dye-polymer layer.
 Another advantage of this method is that pit depth variation can be programmed during recording to compensate for downstream characteristics of the local production process (e.g., marginal molding performance).
 This cannot be done with photoresist mastering because the pit depth is set by the PR coating thickness, whereas dye-polymer pits are cut into a coating thicker than the intended pits.

 This type of mastering is called Direct Read After Write (DRAW) and is the main advantage of some non-photoresist recording systems.
 Problems with the quality of the glass blank master, such as scratches, or an uneven dye-polymer coating, can be immediately detected.
-If required the mastering can be halted, saving time and increasing throughput.
+If required, the mastering can be halted, saving time and increasing throughput.